Ptico/dom-poc/docs/CONCEPTS.md

 })
 ```

+Note, that we don't store the references for other elements because they will never change.

 ### Reference computed value caching (should be benchmarked and improved)

-We store the last computed value in the Reference object to compare the new computed value and not update the node when values are the same.
+We store the last computed value in the Reference object to compare with new computed value and not update the node when values are the same.
 However, it might have a significant memory impact, especially for InnerTextReferences, so consider to measure the length of the resulting string before enforcing this optimization.

 ## Planned